Azure/AvereSDK/docs/azure_reference.md

 ### Remote Console

-For Azure-hosted virtual machines, you can use **az login --identity** to obtain a token that allows you to use the `from-environment` option to log in.

-**[ xxx does this /\ actually belong here?
-How do you make it work exactly? xxx ]**

-For other remote systems, after connecting to the Azure environment with an SSL tunnel or by using a VPN or ExpressRoute, run the configuration step `az login` before using vfxt.py.
+To use a remote system, after connecting to the Azure environment with an SSL tunnel or by using a VPN or ExpressRoute, run the configuration step `az login` before using vfxt.py.

 ```
 az login